SteveSande/Feathers-Quiz-Microservice/README.md

 To use:
 "npm start" to start the service.
-"Go Live" using the Go Live extension to access the admin page.
+"Go Live" using the Live Server extension to access the admin page.